-Trust and confidence in the data protection framework is of paramount importance if European citizens are to embrace Internet services and further the aims of the Digital Single Market Strategy.
+Legal certainty, trust and confidence in the data protection framework is of paramount importance for both businesses and European citizens, in order to meet the aims of the Digital Single Market Strategy and to make Europe competitive in the global markets.
 EuroISPA believes that European citizens’ personal data should be granted a uniform level of protection, regardless of the geographical location or the economic sector of the service provider.
-Indeed, for several years EuroISPA has supported the spirit of the Commission’s efforts to modernise and harmonise the EU’s data protection framework.
-However there is still much to be done to ensure data protection rules are reflexive to the emergence of new services such as cloud computing, and do not burden ISPs with crippling compliance costs.
-This committee brings together all EuroISPA members with an interest in data protection issues, and works to ensure a legislative framework that guarantees users’ high standards of data and privacy protection while encouraging innovation in today’s digital environment.
+In today’s ever-changing digital environment, data protection rules are reflexive to the emergence of new services such as cloud computing and Artificial Intelligence and must not burden the internet industry with crippling compliance costs.

 Key ongoing dossiers

 - Implementation of the General Data Protection Regulation (GDPR)